 In the Diocese of Knoxville: Professed and Consecrated on August 22, 2020, Sister Anunziata lives in Our Lady of Grace Hermitage, located in West Knoxville in-between the Cathedral of the Most Sacred Heart of Jesus and All Saints Parish.
 Along with living her eremitic lifestyle within the hermitage, Sister engages in one or two mornings a week in an outward limited ministry within the Diocese of Knoxville.

-Contact the Hermitess in the Diocese of Knoxville: [email protected]
+Contact the Consecrated Virgin in the Diocese of Knoxville: [email protected]